The Boudoir Stomp/It Hurts Me Too/Edward's Thrump Up/Blow With Ry/Interlude A La El Hopo/Highland Fling

 It also has a decadent seediness to it in songs like the upbeat, rocky When The Whip Comes Down, the saucy Some Girls and the invigorating, soulful groove of Beast Of Burden.
 The latter is a really good song, one of The Stones' best from the period while the title track has a slow, sensually chugging beat to it that always drags you in to it.
 Jagger's vocal is delightfully louche.
 It also merges acoustic and electric guitars with a slow funk groove to great effect.

 Jagger is also in full leery mode on the catchy and commercial cod-funk rock of both Shattered and Respectable and reprises his Dead Flowers from Sticky Fingers country-hick voice on the oddly appealing Far Away Eyes.
-Yes, Jagger's voice sounds utterly ludicrous but it has an easy melody and also one of the album's warmest bass lines.
+Yes, Jagger's voice sounds utterly ludicrous as he tells us about driving through Bakersfield but it has an easy melody and also one of the album's warmest bass lines.

 There is a strong case towards the view that Jagger wrote a lot of this material on his own, with possible help from Wood, as Keith Richards was pretty drugged-up and embroiled in court cases at the time.
 It does seem very much like a Jagger album (Richards’ archetypal piece of "Keith rock", Before They Make Me Run excepted).